'Land of the Fanns' is a low-lying area to the north of the river Thames, including parts of Greater London, Essex and Thurrock.

 Funding for the Fanns

 In December 2016, the Heritage Lottery Fund confirmed an award of £1.35 million to the Land of the Fanns Landscape Partnership.
-With this award, the partnership is working on a 5-year plan to restore and celebrate one of the last landscapes of London.
+With this award, the partnership worked on a 5-year plan to restore and celebrate one of the last landscapes of London.
 The total value of the programme is £2.4 million.

 The areas of focus within Thurrock include Belhus, Mardyke, The Fanns in North and South Ockendon and Langdon Hills.